WolfgangVing/portfolio-yuri/README.md

 ## Agredecimentos
 This website is inspired by MacLinz's [Build A Portfolio Website Project 2022 - HTML CSS and Javascript Website Tutorial](https://youtu.be/W-5jkFPtLcc).<br>
-With the help of the amazing [freeCodeCamp](freeCodeCamp.org),because is thankful to them that I found in their [channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ).
+With the help of the amazing [freeCodeCamp](freeCodeCamp.org),is thankful to them that I found in their [channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ).

 ## License